Manage the resource hierarchy in your BlueXP organization

 -

-If the resource that you associated is discovered using a BlueXP Connector and you have other members in your organization, then you also need to associate the Connector with the project that the resource is now associated with.
-Otherwise, the Connector and it's associated resource aren't accessible from the BlueXP canvas by members who don't have the Organization admin role.
+If you discover a resource using a BlueXP Connector associate the Connector with the project to grant them access.
+Otherwise, the Connector and its associated resource are not accessible from the BlueXP canvas by members without the Organization admin role.

 View the folders and projects associated with a resource